 Give Out Your Groomsmen Gifts

 It’s likely been months of planning, and with the day finally here, it’s important to soak up every moment.
-Take the time to really admire your new spouse and let it sink in that you’re surrounded by all the people you love.
-Take a minute to walk away from the craziness during the reception with your new spouse and soak in the moment.
-After all, your wedding is only one day of your life so you might as well enjoy it!
+Take the time to admire your new spouse and let it sink in that you’re surrounded by the people you love.
+Take a minute to walk away from the craziness during the reception and soak in the moment.
+After all, your wedding is only one day of your life, so you might as well enjoy it!

 Don’t Forget Your Belongings

 If you got ready in the groom’s quarters at the venue or the suite at the hotel, you want to make sure you grab any items you left in there before heading off to your honeymoon suite.
 "Helping to make sure you have everything you need after the wedding is like making sure all of your personal items are loaded into the designated vehicle," advises Taylor.
 While it’s not the end of the world if you leave a few things behind, it’s one less trip you have to take back to the venue the next day when you’ll probably be feeling exhausted and hungover.

 If you rented your tux or suit, you’ll want to make sure you get it back to the store you got it from in a timely manner.
 There is likely a deadline for when your clothing items need to be returned to avoid paying a fee.
 If you’re jetting off on your honeymoon and have no way of returning the items on time, task your best man or another groomsman with returning your wedding day attire.

 Make a Photo Album

 Once you get your photos back from your photographer, you’ll want to create a keepsake for yourself and perhaps a few other family members!
 Take some of your favorite photos from the big day and put them into a book to display on your coffee table or to give to your parents as a birthday or holiday gift.
 What’s more precious than the gift of memory?